ArjunBasandrai/elixir-chess-engine/README.md

   - Data Size: 3.3B positions

 > [!IMPORTANT]
 > As of version 2.0, Elixir no longer utilizes Hand-Crafted Evaluation (HCE).
-This information is retained here for reference purposes.
+The following information is retained here for reference purposes.

 - **Evaluation** : Hand Crafted Evaluation (HCE) using texel-tuned values
   - Tapered Evaluation